AmarilloTechMeetup/events-backend/README.md

 ## Warnings and Disclaimers

-> You could shoot your eye out kid. - Santa
+> You'll shoot your eye out kid! - Santa

 This is very much a work in progress and providing a place for people to learn and share their work is as important as building a good site.